SEO News

 Not only did Universal renew their contract, but they partnered with YouTube to create their own music site, Vevo.
 Sony a also renewed their contract.

-Of course, traffic on YouTube continues to soar.
-In August alone, Warner Music is returning to YouTube.
-They'll be back to making tens of millions of dollars off what is essentially a marketing medium.
+So, it’s no surprise to learn that Warner Music is returning to YouTube.
+They’ll be back to making tens of millions of dollars off what is essentially a marketing medium.

 The new deal allows them to sell their own ad inventory and includes a revenue sharing agreement.
 Warner will also be using the Content ID program to make money from videos uploaded by third parties that use content developed by Warner artists.